INFORMATION about

 We are unable to accept the transfer of defined benefit (often known as final salary) pensions.
 If you are considering transferring from a defined benefit scheme you may wish to seek independent financial advice.

-HMRC may regard a pension transfer as a chargeable lifetime transfer subject to inheritance tax if you are in serious ill health and die within 2 years.
+HMRC may regard a pension transfer as a chargeable lifetime transfer subject to inheritance tax if you are in serious ill health and die within two years.

 Individual Savings Accounts are another tax efficient way of investing in Coutts Invest.